pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Tools.rst

 <ug-extruded-tool-panel>` above the primary selection.
 Changes to the
 extrusion profile in the panel are applied to all selected Extruded models.

+See the :ref:`Extruded Tool Panel documentation <ug-extruded-tool-panel>` for more information about this tool.

 |block-image|

 .. _ug-import-tool: